 The English Language Training Institute, a unit of the University of North Carolina Charlotte's Office of International Programs, prepares English language learners to be successful members of the U.S. academic community while promoting intercultural understanding and a global perspective.

 ELTI students are encouraged to use the ELTI computer lab, the University Writing Resources Center, and the Language Resource Center.
 The Writing Resources Center offers individual tutoring to students who need assistance with their writing.
-The ELTI lab offers computer stations and work space during the lunch hour for students to collaborate with classmates, use printing services, and access other resources with the assistance on an ELTI instructor.
+The ELTI lab offers computer stations and work space during the lunch hour for students to collaborate with classmates, use printing services, and access other resources with the assistance of an ELTI conversation partner or staff member.
 The Language Resource Center offers modern multimedia language support.

 PLUS ONE Program: Qualified students in Level 6 are allowed to take a University course for credit in addition to a reduced load of ELTI courses.
 Students who have completed one full term in the ELTI may participate in this program.